zeditor01/cdc_examples/C013_LDAP.md

 <h3 id="3.2">3.2 Adding CDC-related directory entries</h3>

 Edit an ldif file to define the distinguised names required by CDC.

+We need two distinguished names.

+* the base DN is "o=cdc,dc=ibm"
+* the DN of users will add the common name, for exampe "cn=cdcadmin,o=cdc,dc=ibm"

 ```
 pi@raspberrypi:~ $ cat cdcbase.ldif